codecnt/triviagame/README.md

 ## Want to add more, look at the below features:
 1. Limited time to answer each question, stopwatch per question per round, player can go back x amount of times.
 2. Option for playing solo in a group or at an event
-3. Play it from a friendly GUI
+3. Play it from a friendly GUI with button for answer insted of having to type
 4. Add the ChatGPT API to generate any theme prefered and add it to the questionsen.json file
 5. Create a library to temporarily store and avoid unnecesary queries to Json file
 6. Organizations can personalize and donations will go to their business paypal account